- Date: Friday 2 March 2018

 - Factors for a successful application, including Clearing and Adjustment – Steven Hamer, Head of Student Recruitment and Ross Sands, Head of Admissions

-- Enhancing student success; a look at our how we support students in their transition to university – Rachel Maxwell, Head of Learning and Teaching Development: Policy and Practice, and Kate Coulson, Head of Learning Development
+- Enhancing student success; a look at how we support students in their transition to university – Rachel Maxwell, Head of Learning and Teaching Development: Policy and Practice, and Kate Coulson, Head of Learning Development

 - An update from Student Finance England; an overview of Student Finance England 2018/19 policy updates, focusing on the new developments in Student Finance – Ahmar Ehsan, Funding Information Partners Account Manager from the Student Loans Company